KarrieK/NICAR16/README.md

 Csvkit is the king of csv wrangling libraries.
 It converts, greps, sorts and outputs large sets of data so you don't need to use Excel or SQL.It provides a user with a nice intro to the awesome power of the command line.

 Csvkit is flexible, easy to use and powerful.
-It is not limited to 1 million rows like excel yet is time efficient so you aren't waiting for queries like SQL.
+It is not limited to a million rows of data like excel, yet is time efficient so you aren't waiting for queries like SQL.
 It's a great stepping stone to the command line and programming languages.

 We should all buy Christopher Groskopf a drink at the bar!

-We are going to convert an excel file to a csv, then analyse it and output our results.
-We will also cover some of the basic unix commands like pwd, cd, curl etc so you can learn how to navigate through a termainal.
+We are going to learn how to convert an excel file to a csv then analyse it and output our results.
+We will also cover some of the basic unix commands like pwd, cd, etc so you can learn how to navigate through a termainal.

 If you want a more comprehensive list of unix tools, I'll have one up on github after the class